iot-salzburg/panta_rhei/README.md

 /kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test-topic --from-beginning
 Hello Kafka
 ```
-If that works as described, you can create the default topics:
+If that works as described, you can create the default topics for the platform using:

  ```bash
 bash setup/kafka/create_defaults.sh